Loading NuWatt Energy...

 Danvers, Massachusetts residents are served by Danvers Electric Division, which charges $0.14 per kWh for residential electricity.
 This is 17% below the national average of $0.168/kWh.
 At this rate, a typical household using 900 kWh per month spends approximately $1,512 per year on electricity—money that could be going toward building equity in a solar system instead.

-As a municipal utility, Danvers Electric Division sets its own rates and rebate programs independently, separate from Mass Save and ConnectedSolutions.
+Danvers Electric Division is an investor-owned utility serving Danvers and surrounding communities.
 Net metering is available, meaning excess solar energy you produce earns bill credits from Danvers Electric Division.
 The utility offers a solar rebate of $1.20 per watt up to $4,500.
 Heat pump rebates of up to $4,000 are also available for Danvers homeowners.

 The federal residential solar tax credit (Section 25D) expired at the end of 2025, making state and utility incentives more important than ever.
 NuWatt Energy installs solar panels, heat pumps, EV chargers, and battery storage directly in Danvers—no subcontractors or lead-selling middlemen.
 We handle every step from system design through Danvers Electric Division interconnection.